Helveg/phpbox/README.md

 ## Getting Started

-Currently it only connects via a Box [JWT](https://developer.box.com/docs/construct-jwt-claim-manually) JSON config file.
+Currently it connects via a Box [JWT](https://developer.box.com/docs/construct-jwt-claim-manually) JSON config file or through setting of the values on the Config object.
 Accessing your box app is done like this:
 ```php
 require_once("vendor/autoload.php");
 use PhpBox\Box;